flairNLP/fundus/docs/how_to_contribute.md

 To finish your newly added publisher you should add unit tests for the parser.
 We recommend you do this with the provided [**script**](../scripts/generate_parser_test_files.py).
-First you should get known to the script.
-Just read through the manual provided with:
+To get started with this script, you may read the provided manual:

 ````shell
 python -m scripts.generate_parser_test_files -h